gyau-k/Cloud-ETL-Pipeline/README.md

 * Calculate important **metrics (KPIs)** like how many unique users are listening per hour, which artists are most popular, or the listening trends for different music genres.
 * Load these prepared and analyzed insights into a powerful database (**Redshift**) where they can be quickly queried for reporting and business decisions.

-It's an automated system that keeps your business insights up-to-date, running hourly without manual intervention.

 ## 2. Deep Dive into the Python Scripts

-Your pipeline is built using several modular Python scripts.
+The pipeline is built using several modular Python scripts.
 Each script has a specific role:

 ### 2.1. `helper_functions.py`

 This script contains reusable utility functions that make it easier to interact with Amazon S3.
-Think of it as a toolkit that other scripts can borrow from.

 * **`read_s3_csv_to_df(bucket_name, s3_key, aws_conn_id)`**:
     * **Purpose**: Reads a CSV (Comma Separated Values) file directly from an S3 bucket and converts it into a Pandas DataFrame.
-A DataFrame is a powerful table-like data structure in Python, making it easy to manipulate data.
     * **How it works**: It uses Airflow's `S3Hook` to connect to S3 and fetch the file content, then Pandas to parse the CSV.
 * **`write_df_to_s3_csv(df, bucket_name, s3_key, aws_conn_id)`**:
     * **Purpose**: Takes a Pandas DataFrame and writes its contents back to an S3 bucket as a CSV file.